davidmoten/geo/README.md

 ```
 The starred line corresponds to the hash length suggested above and corresponds to the lowest value of `n*m/a`.

-The recommended hash length for this example is 3.
-Increasing to 4 or 5 may be advantageous depending on your situation.
-Increasing to 6 might have a big negative impact on processing times but this will depend again on your situation.
+The recommended hash length for this example is LBB+1=3.
+Increasing to LBB+2,LBB+3,or even LBB+4 may be advantageous depending on your situation.
+Run tests!

 A rigorous exploration of this topic would be fun to do or see.
 Let me know if you've done it or have a link and I'll update this page!